jbrekel/pyfao56_LIRF_features/README.md

 Keep in mind: the pyfao56 Model assumes that the user provides information about a single plot/treatment/segment of a crop.
 Accordingly, users should specify plot/treatment-specific Parameters and Irrigation classes, as well as plot/treatment-specific start and end dates.
 If plots/treatments are grown in the same location and during the same season, then they can share a single Weather class.

 ### Additional (Optional) Functionality
 The pyfao56 package also supplies some pre-defined ways in which users can build upon the FAO-56 modeling methodology.
-As of pyfao56 Version 1.1, the additional functionality of pyfao56 consists in the classes:
+As of pyfao56 Version 1.0, the additional functionality of pyfao56 consists in:
-* Update
+* Update Class
-* SoilProfile

 The Update class is meant to allow users to update key state variables of the model.
 At this time, the Update class allows users to update state variables for basal crop coefficients (Kcb), crop height (h), or crop cover (fc).
 When the pyfao56 Update class is populated and provided as an input to the Model class, pyfao56 overrides Model state variables with the variables of the Update class.

-FAO-56 soil water balance methodology assumes a single, homogenous soil layer between the soil surface and the specified maximum rooting depth (Zrmax).
-However, that assumption can be loosened by providing stratified soil layer data to the SoilProfile class.
-The pyfao56 SoilProfile class gives users the ability to provide volumetric soil water content (cm^3/cm^3) measurements for multiple soil layers.
-When the pyfao56 SoilProfile class is populated and provided as an input to the Model class, the pyfao56 Model uses the information about the stratified soil layers in the daily soil water balance calculations.

-### Detailed Class Information
+## Detailed Class Information
 Detailed information about each of the main pyfao56 Classes is provided below.
 Class docstrings also contain in-depth information about each of the classes.
-Reading the [source code](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56) of the classes is also a valuable tool for learning more about each class.
+Reading the [source code](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56) of the classes is an extremely valuable tool for learning more about each class.
+We encourage users, even those who are not experts in Python, to read through the source code to learn more about the FAO-56 methodology.

 Every class of pyfao56 is designed with _**two**_ sorts of users in mind: users who prefer input/output files, and users who prefer to define inputs in a more programmatic fashion.
 For that reason, each pyfao56 class can read information from a (properly formatted) class-specific input text file.
 Alternatively, users can utilize Python to supply input information.
 All pyfao56 classes can also save class information to a formatted text file.
 Once saved, those text files can easily be supplied as input files for future implementations of pyfao56.

-#### Parameters
+### Parameters
 The purpose of the Parameters class is to allow users to specify the inputs that are required for the FAO-56 water balance calculations.
-As of pyfao56 Version 1.1, the Parameters class contains **17 attributes** and **2 methods**.
+As of pyfao56 Version 1.0, the Parameters class contains **17 attributes** and **2 methods**.

 * ##### Attributes
     * Kcbini : float